Data and Systems Manager

 Development and Creative Manager

-Raquel comes to Rainbow with over 13 years of non profit experience.
+Raquel comes to Rainbow with over 15 years of non profit experience.
 She loves connecting with donors and supporters, especially for Rainbow.
-Raquel also is a certified community coach and trained in all Stott Pilates apparatus.
+Raquel also is a certified community coach and Stott Pilates Instructor.
 She comes to Rainbow with a variety of experiences and skills that helps her meet the many demands of role.
 Raquel loves exploring good music, food, Pilates, camping, hiking, film production, and having fun!
 She joined the Rainbow team in June 2019.

 Rasheedah has been an ally for the LGBTQ community for over 20 years and has worked in social services and social justice for over 25 years.
 Her work has focused on homeless adults, domestic violence and community mental health.
 Rasheedah has been a fierce advocate for housing homeless youth and adults, she spent over 10 years working in San Francisco shelters and Community Mental Health Services.
 Her advocacy in community mental health has been fighting for more mental health services like therapy and supportive employment.
 She holds a Masters Degree from New College of San Francisco in Women's Studies: Emphasis on Sexual Violence in Prostitution.
 Rasheedah has lived in the Bay Area for 35 years and moved from Santa Cruz to pursue work at Highland Hospital in County Mental Health.
 In her leisure time, she likes to ride bikes, walks on the beach and baking sweet potato pies and spinach lasagna.
 She has been an avid Bay to Breakers runner with three races under her belt and also has enjoyed bodybuilding in the past, and now enjoys kickboxing, pilates and walks in nature.
 She joined the Rainbow Community Center in February 2019 as Director of Youth Emergency Housing.